stafiprotocol/developer/docs/developethlsd/contract.md

 # Contract

-## LsdNetworkFactory.sol:
+## LsdNetworkFactory.sol

-An utility contract for launching a new LSD network with ease.
+An utility contract for launching new LSD networks with ease.
 Instead of deploying multiple contracts manually, you can just call `createLsdNetwork()` or `createLsdNetworkWithTimelock()` to deploy your own LSD network.

-## LsdNetworkFactory Methods
+### LsdNetworkFactory Methods

 `createLsdNetwork()`: create a new LSD network with admin and voters